Cape Town to Johannesburg in 12 days

 We have four activities planned for today, each lasting four hours.
 Pick your favourite two.

-• Option 2: Departure for Hermanus and a whale watching cruise to observe southern right whales, which come to give birth in the shallow waters around the small town of Hermanus (from mid-June to November only).
+• Option 2: Depart for Hermanus and a whale watching cruise to observe southern right whales, which come to give birth in the shallow waters around the small town of Hermanus (from mid-June to November only).

 • Option 3: Famous as a prison for anti-apartheid activists like former president Nelson Rolihlahla Mandela, a trip to Robben Island is a bittersweet experience but is a must for anyone visiting Cape Town.